← All resources

 The 411 on intermittent fasting

 Intermittent fasting has soared in popularity as a way to practice healthy eating.
 It comes up so often with patients that the entire Tryon Medical Partners education team spent two months reading about and discussing intermittent fasting.
-Tryon Medical Partners Registered and Licensed dietitian Allison Chalecki weighs in with her professional opinion on the key questions of intermittent fasting.
+The Tryon Medical Partners team offers this professional opinion on the key questions of intermittent fasting.

 Is intermittent fasting effective?